Public Flipper Releases

 This is followed by the closeAndReleaseRepository

-- Closing fails: Same as before, this can happen because of timeouts.
+Closing fails - as before, this can happen because of timeouts.

-- Retrying to close fails because of duplicate staging repositories: This is particularly annoying because you cannot fix this through automation.
+Retrying to close fails because of duplicate staging repositories - particularly annoying because you can't fix this through automation.
 It happens when artifacts are uploaded multiple times and now more than one staging repository exists.
 You must first drop (not close or release) the existing ones before restarting the job.
-To do this, go to Staging Repositories, select the open repositories and click "Drop".

 sdkmanager